 Tomorrow isn’t looking much better.
 And I’m traveling to five different cities in the next four weeks.

 Last year with my wedding, site redesign, and book launch, I didn’t think my life could get any busier or more stressful.
-Somehow my schedule for 2014 is already more intense.
+Somehow my schedule for this year is already more intense.

 We all have things that make our lives crazy.
 If you aren’t juggling 12 projects and an insane travel schedule, maybe you have a demanding full-time job plus kids to raise, or you’re taking 20 units this semester and working part time to meet your ever-growing tuition bills.